jcthomas00/xml-dashboard/README.md

 ## Data Format

-The application expects an XML file named `UTMB.xml` in the following format:
+The application expects XML data in the following format:

 ```xml
 <data>